-This came through on the newsfeeds, and I’m sure a lot of people have read about it in the newspapers today.
+This came through on the newsfeeds, and I’m sure a lot of people have read about it in the newspapers today (and as of Christmas 2015, the story has become – perhaps not surprisingly – very popular again).

 The story deals with Alcopal tablets, an internet “medicine” which can allegedly make a breathalyser reading read 9 times lower than it should do.
 In typical fashion, the Mail’s hacks demonstrate a total lack of any academic skills and write: